1lyst4r/BetterGPT/README.md

 # BetterGPT

-BetterGPT is a Manifest V3 Chrome extension that injects a native-looking BetterGPT entry into ChatGPT's sidebar, directly below Codex when that navigation item is detected.
+BetterGPT is a Manifest V3 Chrome extension that injects a native-looking BetterGPT entry into ChatGPT's top right, right next to the **"Upgrade plan"** button, when that navigation item is detected.

 ## Load locally